sutta » mn » Majjhima Nikāya 114

 tañca aññamaññaṁ saññāpaṭilābhan’ti—

-And each of these is a way of acquiring perception.’
+And each of these is an acquisition of perception.’

 iti kho panetaṁ vuttaṁ bhagavatā.